jaspwr/LiA/tooling/vscode/lia-helper/README.md

 # LiA Helper

-This extension provides VS Code support for the Lia programming language.
+This extension provides VS Code support for the LiA language.
 This plugin currently only supports syntax highlighting however more features such as linting are planned.

 ## Installation